nf-core/hic/README.md

 dilution Hi-C, in situ Hi-C, DNase Hi-C, Micro-C, capture-C, capture Hi-C or HiChip data.

-Contact maps are generated in standard format including HiC-Pro, cooler, and h5 format for downstream analysis and visualization.
+Contact maps are generated in standard formats including HiC-Pro, cooler, and h5 format for downstream analysis and visualization.
 Addition analysis steps such as TADs calling are also available.